 3. CelticFest Vancouver – a small St. Patrick’s festival celebrating everything Celtic, Irish and green.
 In past years it included a massive St. Patrick’s Day Parade and a Celtic Village with entertainment and market vendors in downtown Vancouver.
-As of 2018, however, it has been scaled down to include just a few smaller events.
+Since 2018, however, it has been scaled down to include just a few smaller events.
+(Details to be confirmed.)

-4. World Rugby Sevens Series – the highlight of the month for rugby fans are the rugby games played in Vancouver on March 10-11, 2018.
-BC Place Stadium will be the place to be that weekend!
+4. World Rugby Sevens Series – the highlight of the month for rugby fans are the rugby games played in Vancouver on March 7th-8th, 2020.
+BC Place Stadium is the place to be that weekend!

-5. Persian New Year Fire Festival – the New Year begins on March 20, but in 2018 the Fire Festival takes place in the evening of Tuesday, March 13, at Ambleside in West Vancouver.
+5. Persian New Year Fire Festival – the New Year begins on March 21st, but in 2019 the Fire Festival takes place in the evening of Tuesday, March 19, at Ambleside in West Vancouver.
 Expect to see thousands of Iranians, a live concert and people jumping over bonfires.
 All are welcome.
+(Details to be confirmed.)

-The second half of March will be especially fun for public school children, cherry blossom enthusiasts, car fanatics and people who love Easter egg hunts and chocolate.
+The second half of March is especially fun for public school children and cherry blossom enthusiasts.

-7. Vancouver Cherry Blossom Festival – the city’s annual celebration of spring and the blooming of Japanese cherry trees begins officially in late March most years and continues until mid to late April.
-The festival runs later than usual in 2018, however, with the start on April 5th and end on April 29th.
-The festival might not take place in March in 2018, but there will still be cherry blossoms!
+7. Vancouver Cherry Blossom Festival – the city’s annual celebration of spring and the blooming of Japanese cherry trees begins officially in early April most years and continues until mid to late April.
+Up until a couple of years ago it started up in late March, but more recently it begins in early April.
+The festival takes place in April in 2020, but there might still be cherry blossoms!

-8. Festival du Bois – BC’s largest francophone festival takes place at Mackin Park in Coquitlam on the first weekend of March most years and includes family-friendly activities, lots of live music and opportunities to practice your French.
-In 2018, however, it too starts later than usual, but still in March.
-Instead of on the first weekend of the month, this year it runs on March 23rd to 25th.
+8. Festival du Bois – BC’s largest francophone festival takes place at Mackin Park in Coquitlam in March each year and includes family-friendly activities, lots of live music and opportunities to practice your French.
+In 2020 it runs on the weekend of March 6th to 8th.

-9. Vancouver International Auto Show – the best place to be in March if you love the latest models of fancy cars is at the Vancouver Convention Centre March 28 to April 1 when the place is full of Lamborghinis, BMWs, Porsches and other fast and shiny cars, not to mention lots of Toyotas, Chevrolets and Minis too.
+9. Vancouver International Auto Show – the best place to be in March if you love the latest models of fancy cars is at the Vancouver Convention Centre March 25th to 29th in 2020 when the place is full of Lamborghinis, BMWs, Porsches and other fast and shiny cars, not to mention lots of Toyotas, Chevrolets and Minis too.